Your cookie preferences

 We know from research and experience that keeping frail people in their familiar surroundings but with the necessary care and support from the hospital and community services, is likely to improve their outcome.

-Having your care delivered on a virtual ward can mean you spend a shorter amount of time in hospital, or avoid being admitted altogether.
+Having your care delivered via Hospital at Home means you spend a shorter amount of time in hospital, or avoid being admitted altogether.
 This reduces those risks known to be associated with in-hospital stays.

-Once you are transferred to our virtual ward, we will arrange any diagnostic tests, necessary medication and equipment you may require and will co-ordinate the team responsible for your care at home.
+Once you are transferred to Hospital at Home we will arrange any diagnostic tests, necessary medication and equipment you may require and will co-ordinate the team responsible for your care at home.

-You could be on our virtual ward for up to 14 days, and once recovered you will be discharged back to the care of your GP with any community service support needed.
+You could be receiving care through Hospital at Home for up to 14 days, and once recovered you will be discharged back to the care of your GP with any community service support needed.

-If you are admitted to one of our virtual wards you will receive your care from a dedicated team of clinicians, nurses, therapists and social care professionals.
+If you are admitted to Hospital at Home you will receive your care from a dedicated team of clinicians, nurses, therapists and social care professionals.
 This will be led by your consultant who will develop your individual care-plan.

 This team of professionals will meet daily to discuss your care-plan and monitor your progress.
 Your care will be delievered in the most necessary way and your relevant family members/care service will be kept involved in order to ensure that your care-plan is adjusted to suit your changing needs.

-How will I benefit from being on a virtual ward?
+How will I benefit from Hospital at Home?

-Being admitted onto the virtual ward could help relieve some of the fear that some patients experience when coming to hospital, by trying to avoid hospital admission in the first instance and reducing the length of your hospital stay.
+Being admitted to Hospital at Home could help relieve some of the fear that some patients experience when coming to hospital, by trying to avoid hospital admission in the first instance and reducing the length of your hospital stay.

 It should lead to a quicker recovery as you will be cared for in familiar surroundings with your family/carers around you, knowing that your needs are being supported via a collaborative team of health and care workers.